ellakoa/postcard-poem/content/posts/silent-footsteps.md

   Looking up towards the sky
   a flock of birds pass by,

-  and with the birds, spirits soar awake and restored.
+  and with the birds, my spirits soar awake and restored.
 alignPoemLeft: false
 address: |-